-- 4.1 The BMSMA does not prescribe the measures that MCSTs and managing agents31 should adopt to secure personal data in their possession or under their control.
+- 4.1 The BMSMA does not prescribe the measures that MCSTs and managing agents28 should adopt to secure personal data in their possession or under their control.
 For example, the visitor log book, access card system, facilities log book, documents containing residents' feedback or complaints, and resident's portal are likely to contain personal data.
-Therefore, MCSTs and managing agents must comply with the Data Protection Provisions in the PDPA, and make reasonable security arrangements32 to protect such personal data in their possession or under their control to prevent accidental or unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
+Therefore, MCSTs and managing agents must comply with the Data Protection Provisions in the PDPA, and make reasonable security arrangements29 to protect such personal data in their possession or under their control to prevent accidental or unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
 Security arrangements may take various forms such as administrative measures, physical measures, technical measures or a combination of these.
-Please refer to Chapter 17 of the Advisory Guidelines on Key Concepts in the PDPA for more details on the considerations that apply in relation to the Protection Obligation, as well as examples of administrative, physical and technical measures. - 4.2 MCSTs and managing agents must also have in place a retention policy that sets out when they cease to retain documents containing personal data (e.g. visitor entries in the log book)33.
+Please refer to Chapter 17 of the Advisory Guidelines on Key Concepts in the PDPA for more details on the considerations that apply in relation to the Protection Obligation, as well as examples of administrative, physical and technical measures. - 4.2 MCSTs and managing agents must also have in place a retention policy that sets out when they cease to retain documents containing personal data (e.g. visitor entries in the log book)30.
 Under the Retention Limitation Obligation, the PDPA requires an organisation to cease to retain its documents containing personal data, or remove the means by which the personal data can be associated with particular individuals (i.e. anonymise the data) as soon as it is reasonable to assume that the purpose for which that personal data was collected is no longer being served by retention of the personal data, and the retention of personal data is no longer necessary for legal or business purposes.
-In doing so, MCSTs and managing agents must ensure that there is proper and secure disposal of personal data. - 4.3 In this regard, as part of their retention policies, MCSTs and managing agents may retain all records, books of account and such other documents relating to any transactions or operations for a period of not less than 5 years from the end of the financial year in which the transactions or operations to which those documents relate are completed, as required by the BMSMA.34 Beyond this period of retention, MCSTs
+In doing so, MCSTs and managing agents must ensure that there is proper and secure disposal of personal data. - 4.3 In this regard, as part of their retention policies, MCSTs and managing agents may retain all records, books of account and such other documents relating to any transactions or operations for a period of not less than 5 years from the end of the financial year in which the transactions or operations to which those documents relate are completed, as required by the BMSMA.31 Beyond this period of retention, MCSTs and managing agents should assess on a standard of reasonableness, whether the purposes for which the personal data was collected is served, or if there are other legal or business purposes for which retention of the personal data may be necessary.32

-31 A managing agent, being a data intermediary that processes personal data on behalf of a MCST, will be subject to the Protection Obligation and Retention Limitation Obligation of the Data Protection Provisions.

-32 Please refer to section 24 of the PDPA.
+28 A managing agent, being a data intermediary that processes personal data on behalf of a MCST, will be subject to the Protection Obligation and Retention Limitation Obligation of the Data Protection Provisions.
+29 Please refer to section 24 of the PDPA.

-33 This could be when the purpose for which that personal data was collected is no longer being served by retention of personal data, or when retention is no longer necessary for legal or business purposes (section 25 of the PDPA).
+30 This could be when the purpose for which that personal data was collected is no longer being served by retention of personal data, or when retention is no longer necessary for legal or business purposes (section 25 of the PDPA).

-34 Please refer to section 48(2) of the BMSMA.
+31 Please refer to section 48(2) of the BMSMA.